 How many panels are needed on my home to provide enough energy for an electric vehicle?

-First, we need to understand the usage of kilowatt-hours [kWh].
-This is different from a kilowatt [kW].
+First, we need to understand the usage of kilowatt-hours.
+This is different from a kilowatt.
 As with the ‘litre per 100km’ measurement which tells us the average amount of fuel used to drive a petrol car 100km, electric vehicles use a different unit of measure to show the distance they can travel on 1kWh.

-This figure differs depending on each electric car, but, generally speaking, most EVs get around 6km of range per 1kWh of electricity they store in their battery pack.
+Generally speaking, most EVs get around 6km of range per 1kWh of electricity they store in their battery pack, however, this figure can vary a lot.
 So, if Australian’s drive, on average, 50km each day, the EV would require around 8kWh of electricity to fully charge up the battery pack.

-Around four solar panels (1kW of solar capacity) will generate a daily average of 4kWh of electricity over a year, with more being generated in summer and less in winter.
-Therefore, installing about eight solar panels (or 2kW of solar capacity) on your home should provide the 8kWh needed to charge up an electric vehicle that drives about 50km each day.
+Around 3 x 390W solar panels will generate a daily average of 4kWh of electricity over a year, with more being generated in summer and less in winter.
+Therefore, installing about 6-7 solar panels (or 2kW of solar capacity) on your home should provide the 8kWh needed to charge up an electric vehicle that drives about 50km each day.

 More detailed information on this is available here: How many solar panels to charge an EV?